-The majority of the new term loan proceeds were used to repay all \$583.2 million of outstanding term loan borrowings under the Prior Credit Agreement at the closing date of the Credit Agreement.
-There were no outstanding borrowings under the prior revolving credit facility at the closing date.
+The majority of the proceeds of the term loan under the 2011 Credit Agreement were used to repay all \$583.2 million of outstanding term loan borrowings under the 2007 Credit Agreement at the closing date of the 2011 Credit Agreement.
+There were no outstanding borrowings under the 2007 Credit Agreement's revolving credit facility at the closing date.